Top video collaboration tools: Conferencing software platform for a modern workplace

 Remember, your video solution shouldn’t create more problems.
 It should be simple to set up and use.
 Let’s look at some of the best free options out there.

 In an ideal world, free conferencing experiences would resemble paid options.
 There wouldn’t be restrictions on features such as accessibility or HD quality calls.

 Free video collaboration software serves a specific purpose: to get you to upgrade.
-Your ability to access these free communication and collaboration applications are typically limited as a way to entice you to upgrade to paid plans, or because the apps are supported by some other monetization model.
+Your ability to access these free communication and collaboration apps are typically limited as a way to entice you to upgrade to paid plans, or because the apps are supported by some other monetization model.
 Most free options might not feel empowering, but they can make communication easier to a degree.

-The trick is to find a conferencing platform you can see yourself using for a long time.
+The trick is to find a conferencing and collaboration platform you can see yourself using for a long time.
 If it offers both free and paid options, it might be good to test the free tier out before committing to a paid plan.
 This should give you an idea of what to expect moving forward.

 What do you get with free video conferencing solutions?

 There are still many features you can enjoy with free video conferencing solutions.
 Many services are free when all parties use the same platform.
 Others might allow unified communications with any device for free.

 Some common freebies include moderate audio or video conferencing room sizes, usually between 20 and 50 people.
 The ability to make an audio call from landlines or mobile devices without an app installed is also usually available for free.
 Even file sharing of modestly-sized files (up to 300 megabytes is common) can be shared through free platforms.

 However, premium features—things like HD video quality, or internationally-available local phone numbers to handle calls from any country on the conferencing platform—tend to be gated behind paid plans.
 Large file sharing in the cloud also tends to be a paid feature on most video conferencing platforms.
 Integrating with other apps and services is another feature restricted to paid plans.